-The school Behaviour Policy supports up to 97% of children into good learning behaviours, by which we mean following the school rules and demonstrating our school values alongside their peers and in their learning.
+The Behaviour Policy supports up to 97% of children to develop maintain and sustain good learning behaviours, by which we mean following the school rules and demonstrating our school values alongside their peers and in their learning.
 Some children require a differentiated policy.
-This should be decided in discussion with SENCO/ parent/ pupil.
+This should be decided through discussion with SENDCO/ parent/ pupil.